 By inviting our Exhibitors to feature their highlights in a similar forum, a few seconds per presenter, we are connecting our attendees very quickly with information that will help them direct their focus on the show floor and, we are allowing our Exhibitors the opportunity to have the undivided attention of the attendees.
 We are also excited to integrate the feedback we received directly from our attendees last year into programs this year.

 Our teams turned around the survey data quickly and we are focusing on what our attendees told us was of the highest priority to them, as well as of most interest.
 In particular, our attendees will enjoy more hands-on training.
 Our Studio Chair, Patricia Clark from Arizona State University, is partnering with industry and her subcommittee to offer full slates of workshops that allow us to serve a larger percentage of our audience than we have in the past with directly transferable skill sets.

 How do you define SIGGRAPH’s target audience?

 Our audience are key stakeholders in the community, those driving research and business forward for the past 40 years.
-The respect between our contributors and attendees is mutual, and a fluid relationship that has the target audience moving between attendee and content creator from year to year, or even minute to minute.
+The respect between our contributors and attendees is mutual, and a fluid relationship that has the target audience moving between attendee and content creator from year jumpers for sale to year, or even minute to minute.
 For the 2013 conference, I am defining our target audience as one that is purposely engaged with each other.
 From our Educators and Artists, to Researchers, Students, Production Professionals and Business teams, our audiences do not live in silos, they actively engage across disciplines and the end result has been our staple for success from year to year.